beepscore/remy_python/README.md

 You can try any of these to see if they work with your device.

 Don't add cxa_cxc_cxn.lircd.conf
-I think it isn't needed
+It isn't needed.

-#### Don't disable incorrect remote configuration files
+#### At first I didn't disable incorrect remote configuration files
 https://learn.adafruit.com/using-an-ir-remote-with-a-raspberry-pi-media-center/using-other-remotes
 To disable a configuration file change extension from .conf to e.g. .dist